utwente-fmt/vercors-ide/README.md

 ## Testing

-To run all tests, go to VS Code's 'Run and Debug' window and select `Extension Tests` from the dropdown menu
+To run all tests, go to VS Code's 'Run and Debug' window and select `Extension Tests` from the dropdown menu.

+The tests require VerCors to be installed in  `client/src/test/fakeVercors`.
+This can also be done using a symlink.